mojaloop/ml-perf-characterization/cpu-profiling/cl-position-fulfil-batch-handler/README.md

   - Mysql: docker:mysql/mysql-server:8.0.32
   - Kafka: docker:bitnami/kafka:3.5.0
 - Used In-Memory MySQL DB for all the scenarios to rule out disk I/O issues
-- Transfers to 2-8 random DFSPs as payer and payee
+- Transfers to 8 random DFSPs as payer and payee

 ## Approach
 The approach taken for profiling central ledger in isolation is follows:
 - Deployed MySQL and Kafka services as dependencies
-- Captured 5L position-prepare messages and MySQL data dump to set the tables state before position handler starts to process the messages
+- Captured 5L position-commit messages and MySQL data dump to set the tables state before position handler starts to process the messages
 - Replay the MySQL state and kafka messages and observe the running instance of position handler
 - Used monitoring services for metrics